Henry Hall (lighthouse keeper): Death

 In the days following the fire, Hall was able to eat, drink and swallow medicine.
-He continued to tell Dr. Spry of the lead in his stomach and also told a friend who visited him.
+He continued to tell Dr. Spry of the lead in his stomach and also told Josias Jessop when he visited him to collect his statement on the events.
 Hall seemed to be on the mend but by the sixth day, Dr. Spry observed that Hall's condition was declining.
 By this time, Hall could no longer eat or drink and began to rapidly worsen.
-He died on Monday, 8 December 1755, aged 94, at his home in East Stonehouse, Plymouth after "being seized with cold sweats and spasms of the tendons, he soon expired".
+Twelve days after the fire, aged 94, at his home in East Stonehouse, Plymouth, after "being seized with cold sweats and spasms of the tendons, he soon expired".